phouse512/blog/_posts/2019-11-04-19-iterm2-session-logging.markdown

     smaller sets.
 - what series of commands should I combine into a single tool or uitility?

+Some last thoughts on how to improve this and further customize iTerm2:
-There are some transient errors around sessions closing or being interrupted, but so far it has not impeded my script's ability to log any commands but I'd like to solve the root cause if possible.
+- there are some transient errors around sessions closing or being interrupted, and I don't know enough about the Python API to solve them yet
+- for each software project I work on, it'd be nice to issue a single command that opens all the sessions required for builds, checkout branches, etc.

+With such an open API, the options are limitless..

 [iterm]: https://iterm2.com/